 For an adult student who graduated from high school several years ago, the Office of Admissions will consider not only his or her academic record but also accomplishments since high school.
 Important factors will include professional work and advancement and motivation to succeed in Thompson School courses.
 In addition, applicants will be considered on the basis of any available test scores such as General Education Development (GED), Scholastic Assessment Test (SAT-I), and College Level Examination Program (CLEP); letters of reference; previous college study; and military record (if applicable).

 A number of Thompson School specializations require satisfactory work in specific high school preparatory courses.

 2 + 2 Program

 After obtaining an associate degree in one of the Thompson School’s two-year programs, qualified students may then transfer to the corresponding four-year major and obtain a bachelor’s degree in two additional years with a full-time course of study.

 How to Apply

 Prospective students may apply to the Thompson School online through the UNH Common Application through June 30th.
-If you do not have online access you may request an application from the UNH Office of Admissions or the Thompson School Main Office.
+If you do not have online access you may request an application from the UNH Office of Admissions.

 Applications may be submitted at any time during the calendar year (we have rolling admissions).
 Notice of admission to the Thompson School will normally be sent within 30 days following receipt of all required information.